Megan Bayles and Achy Obejas

 For more information on her work and projects visit: www.achyobejas.net.

-For their Fellowship Bayles and Obejas will create an anthology of works by 21 Chicago women writers, musicians and performers under 40, writing about the breadth of the city – from South Chicago to Albany Park, Austin to the lip of the lake – and life as we know it in the 21st Century.
-The anthology would focus on the written word as foundation – regardless of whether it plays out on the page, the stage, cyberspace or yet other format.
-The writers will be both established and emergent, represented whenever possible by new work – writers whose talent is such that, while too young to be included in the canon now, might well be recognized as such later, and that, as women artists, can be offered as representative voices in the construction of that canon.
+21/21/Chicago is an anthology of works by twenty one Chicago women writers, musicians and performers under 40, writing about the breadth of the city – from South Chicago to Albany Park, Austin to the lip of the lake – and life as we know it in the 21st Century.
+The anthology focuses on the written word as foundation – regardless of its format.

-The project works to ignite discussion, draw attention to young women as new writers and artists, showcase a wide diversity of women’s voices from the city’s varied cultures, and develop new, broader audiences for those works.
+The project works to ignite discussion, draw attention to young women as new writers and artists, expand and update the canon of textual production, showcase a wide diversity of women’s voices from the city’s varied cultures, and develop new, broader audiences.